kshetline/tubular_time/README.md

 ## Global default settings

 Get/set the first year of the one hundred-year range that will be using to interpret two-digit year numbers.
-Defaults to 1970.
+Defaults to 1970, meaning that 00-69 will be treated as 2000-2069, and 70-99 will be treated as 1970-1999.

 `ttime.getDefaultCenturyBase(): number;`<br>
 `ttime.setDefaultCenturyBase(newBase: number): void;`

 Get/set the default locale (or prioritized array of locales).
-The defaults to the value provide either by a web browser or the Node.js environment.
+This defaults to the value provide either by a web browser or the Node.js environment.

 `ttime.getDefaultLocale(): string | string[];`<br>
 `ttime.setDefaultLocale(newLocale: string | string[]): void;`

+Get/set the default timezone.
+This defaults to:

+1. The default timezone provided by the `Intl` package, if available.
+2. The timezone determined by the `Timezone.guess()` function.
+3. The `OS` timezone, a special **@tubular/time** timezone created by probing the JavaScript `Date` class to determine the rules of the JavaScript-supported local timezone.

 `ttime.getDefaultTimezone(): Timezone;`<br>
 `ttime.setDefaultTimezone(newZone: Timezone | string): void;`